|

 The latest results for March are now available on the Domestic Results page.

-Jon Hammond came agonisingly close to making the final of the Men's Prone at the ISSF World Cup in Sydney, but his score of 594 fell just short.
-See the full results here
+Jon Hammond came agonisingly close to making the final of the Men's Prone at the ISSF World Cup in Sydney, but his score of 594 fell just short, placing him 14th.

-500 rounds of RWS R50 ammunition are on offer at each of the 2011 SSRA Grand Prix prone events.
 The first event is the Denwood Open on 8 May, and each class winner from A to D will be awarded 300 rounds of R50 as part of the prizes with 200 rounds going to the second-placed competitor.
 If you do not already have an entry form for the grand prix events, please click on the event link on the Calendar page to request an entry form either in paper form or sent by e-mail.

 James Paterson, left, won the Men's title and Wales' Sian Corish the Ladies title at the Scottish Open Air Rifle Championships held at the Scottish Police College in Tulliallan over the weekend.

-only a weekend of great effort from the competitors but the organisers as well
+Sunday's championship finals and prize-giving marked the culmination of not only a weekend of great effort from the competitors but the organisers as well who laboured until 10pm on Friday to get the range set-up in working order.

-Saturday's aggregate championships saw class wins for Sian Corish
+Saturday's aggregate championships saw class wins for Sian Corish in A, Mike Lewis in B, Andrew Laurie in C and Sarah Brown in D.

-in A, Mike Lewis in B, Andrew Laurie in C and Sarah Brown in D. Pictured above right: Sian Corish, Emma Cole-Hamilton, Kathryn Williamson, Emma Parr and Sheena Sharp in the ladies final.
+Pictured above right: Sian Corish, Emma Cole-Hamilton, Kathryn Williamson, Emma Parr and Sheena Sharp in the ladies final.
 Photos courtesy Bruce McIntosh.

-Paterson, Corish and Calum Seale (Junior champion) pick up their RWS pellets Detailed results are available on the Domestic Results page.
+Paterson, Corish and Calum Seale (Junior champion) pick up their RWS pellets

 Results for Round 8 are now available here.

-A recent B squad training session took place at Denwood in Aberdeen, with an opportunity to start some outdoor training but the oddball Scottish weather had other plans to test them, writes coach Jim Cole-Hamilton.
-While they set up the range, the grass was green, but by the time they started shooting the snow had begun and stayed with them through the day.
 "While the weekend was constructive (thanks to some sleeping bags to stave off frostbite, shown left) it was also cold and for the Sunday we returned to the 'relatively' warm conditions of the indoor range," he said.
 "We weren't the only fools there, the University held their outdoor SUS over the same weekend, using the long range on the Saturday, and the 50m on Sunday.
 Those hardy souls did both days outside..."
-Do you know who the mystery shooter pictured in the bag is?
-There's a Tunnock's teacake on offer to the first person with the correct answer to mail webmaster@ssra.co.uk

 Competitions secretary Beverley Burnside advices that all the details on Saturday morning for this two-day event have now been booked.
-For those intending on entering on the day it would therefore be best to drop her an email here. beforehand so she can pre-book details for Saturday afternoon or Sunday and thus avoid disappointment.
+For those intending on entering on the day it would therefore be best to drop her an email here beforehand so she can pre-book details for Saturday afternoon or Sunday and thus avoid disappointment.

 Willie McAulay has confirmed that the Alloa & District club will hold an outdoor taster session at the Tullygarth range on Saturday 28 May between 12-00 hrs and 18-00 hrs.
-The range will be open for Alloa club members from Sunday 3 April.

 The results for Round 4 are now available on the Domestic Results page.
 Competitors at the forthcoming Scottish Air Rifle Championships are reminded that their scores there can be nominated for the final round should they so wish - simply inform competition organisers Cyril de Jonckheere and Jim McIntosh before shooting.

-A new 50m league aimed at Class C+D shooters spearheads the SSRA's outdoor season.
-Designed to encourage new shooters to try their hand at shooting outdoor 50m events around Scotland, entries are now invited for this inaugural competition.
-Click here to have an entry form sent to you.
 The entry forms for all the 2011 Outdoor SSRA Competitions, including the grand prix series, are now available.
 While existing SSRA members should expect a package containing all the season's forms in the post, anyone is welcome to enter the competitions and a form can be sent out by emailing Competitions Manager Ian Henderson.
-Check out the SSRA calendar page to select what events suit you.

 Bon Accord's Tim Kidner won the SSRA Speedway competition held at the Balerno & Currie range.
 Watsonians' Callum Seale was the winner of the Class C/D final.
 Click here for full results.

 Home advantage was not enough for Balerno & Currie's Alasdair Horne to retain his LSSA World Cup title - but it took fellow club mate Sinclair Bruce to do it after the drama of a shoot-off.
 Both men had dropped just two points in the final, but SSRA performance manager Bruce showed he can still shoot as well as he coaches by notching a 100 maximum in the shoot-off to beat Horne's 99.
 Horne, who made the mistake of issuing the news to the media first instead of his wife, was no doubt "gutted" to relinquish the title he had won four times in the last five years.
-Detailed results will appear on the LSSA website.

-The latest results in the 3P League are now available on the Domestic Results page
+The latest results in the 3P League are now available on the Domestic Results page.

-The final Air Grand Prix of the 2010-11 season, at Glenrothes, saw the irrepressible Robin Law retain the title once more "The guy has over a hundred caps for Scotland and has not lost the Plate yet, who is out there willing to try and give him a run for his money before 2014?" asked competition organiser Jim McIntosh.
 Balerno & Currie's Steven McLeod marked his debut in air GPs with a win in B Class pistol and he went on to top that by by winning his first-ever final by one point from Bruce McIntosh.
 The overall series honours, however, were lifted by Mark Joyce from Forres.
 The event also marked the first awards of ammunition prizes from SSRA sponsors RWS.
 All those competitors who had won their class during the GP season were given RWS R10 air pellets - something to consider when the dates for the 2011-12 season are announced in due course.
 New competitors are always made welcome, so why not give it a go?
 The Air GP series is an ideal way to obtain valuable experience and gain fresh insight into your sport.
-But the season is not over yet north of the Border.
-The Scottish Air Rifle championships are being staged at the Scottish Police College in Tulliallan on 19-20 March and the numerous class winners there will walk away with a supply of high quality match grade RWS pellets in addition to a trophy.
-The SSRA is keen to encourage new - and not so new - air shooters, there is still time to enter this event.
-Click here competitions@ssra.co.uk and supply a postal address and you will receive an entry form by return of post.
-The results from the Glenrothes GP are available on the Domestic Results page.

 Latest scores from the Team Prone and Air Rifle leagues plus the qualifying rounds of the Medal, CanDicap and Speedway are now available.